 As an Assistant Attorney General, I did not have any significant administrative and financial management.
 As an Administrative Law Judge, I did not have any legal obligation regarding administrative and financial management but was occasionally assigned those duties by the Chief Judge.
-As Chief Administrative Law Judge, I am responsible for the administrative duties and responsibilities of the support staff.
+As Chief Administrative Law Judge, I am responsible for the administration of the court, including budgetary matters, assignment of cases, and the administrative duties and responsibilities of the support staff.
 See S.C.
 Code Ann. § 1-23-570.
 Also, section 1-23-660 of the South Carolina Code (Supp.
-2017) provides "The chief judge is solely responsible for the administrative duties and responsible for the administrative duties and responsible for the administrative duties of the support staff.
-See S.C.
-Code Ann. § 1-23-570.
-Also, section 1-23-660 of the South Carolina Code (Supp.
-2017) provides "The chief judge is solely responsible for the administrative duties and responsibilities of the hearing officers and staff."
+2017) provides "The chief judge is solely responsible for the administration of the [Office of Motor Vehicle Hearings], the assignment of cases, and the administrative duties and responsibilities of the hearing officers and staff."